bemasc/ds-glue/draft-schwartz-ds-glue.md

 ## PKI and DANE for Authenticated Encryption

+> TODO: Maybe move this into a different draft.

 Nameservers supporting authenticated encryption MAY indicate any DANE mode, or none at all.

 As an optimization, nameservers using DANE MAY place a TLSA record in the DSGLUE to avoid the latency of a TLSA lookup during delegation.
 However, child zones should be aware that this adds complexity and delay to the process of TLSA key rotation.